yushiyangk/GPath/README.md

 ### Virtual environment

-The virtual environment was created with `python -m venv .`.
+Create the venv using `python -m venv .`.

-To activate the virtual environment, on Linux run `source Scripts/activate`, and on Windows run `Scripts/Activate.ps1` or `Scripts/activate.bat`.
+To activate the venv, on Linux run `source Scripts/activate`, and on Windows run `Scripts/Activate.ps1` or `Scripts/activate.bat`.

-Later, to deactivate the virtual environment, run `deactivate`.
+Later, to deactivate the venv, run `deactivate`.

 ### Dependencies